anthony-aylward/ctr-med-prog/README.md

 > Acts of right-wing domestic terrorism have occurred in southern California in recent history.
 The [2014 Islat Vista killings](https://en.wikipedia.org/wiki/2014_Isla_Vista_killings) were motivated by the perpetrator's [hatred of women](https://www.bbc.com/news/world-us-canada-43892189) and radicalization in [alt-right online communities](https://www.latimes.com/local/lanow/la-me-isle-vista-massacre-alt-right-20180206-story.html).
 The [2019 Poway synagogue shooting](https://en.wikipedia.org/wiki/Poway_synagogue_shooting), which occurred just 20 miles from UCSD, was motivated by the perpetrator's [anti-semitism](https://www.nbcnews.com/news/us-news/anti-semitic-open-letter-posted-online-under-name-chabad-synagogue-n999211) and radicalization on the neo-nazi forum [8chan](https://www.bellingcat.com/news/americas/2019/04/28/ignore-the-poway-synagogue-shooters-manifesto-pay-attention-to-8chans-pol-board/).
 Far-right radicals in southern California have access to weapons and can be incited to violence by online activity.

-## Online response to CMP's tweet
+## Response to CMP's tweet

-Replys to CMP's tweet about UCSD were rarely skeptical, and usually showed varying degrees of outrage.
+Replys to CMP's tweet about UCSD were only rarely skeptical, and usually showed varying degrees of outrage.
+Here is a particularly vicious example:

 ![outrage](figure/outrage.png)

+#